PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 TensorFlow behavior.
 Keep both direct results unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Affine-chain fold direct result retention implementation checkpoint

+The two raw lowerer expressions now retain their unchanged one-key dictionaries as `_layout_pass_set_1_initial_affine_chain_fold_stats` and `_layout_pass_set_1_post_binary_affine_chain_fold_stats`.
+Both targets remain unconsumed and observation-only.
+Terminal affine/Concat/Split recovery still selects the public callback and consumes its nested result in the same mutation summary.

+No result schema, GraphIndex ownership, rewrite cap, candidate handling, layout synchronization, direct argument, terminal selection or summary, surrounding production call, dependency, public API, or TensorFlow boundary changed.

+The initial focused implementation gate reported `409 passed, 1 failed`: the attention-prefix architecture test still expected both affine successors to have no assignment targets.
+It now requires the two selected targets while continuing to assert the same successor calls and order.
+This was a stale structural contract, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.55s`
+- indexed owner behavior, terminal summary/orchestration, both attention boundaries, architecture, and pass-efficiency coverage:
+  `410 passed in 20.86s`
+- branch-changed broad suite: `1625 passed in 30.08s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, inventory all direct and nested `_optimize_transpose_mul_add_const_prepost_nhwc_chains()` forms before changing the adjacent affine-pre/post boundary.
+Commit and push only; do not create, reopen, or update a pull request.